amclark42/so-youre-planning-to-vote-2020/README.md

 * Follow the instructions on your ballot carefully.
   * Make sure you're using a black or blue ballpoint pen.
   * Make sure your marks heavy and dark.
-  * Try not to give anyone any excuse to say your ballot is invalid.
+  * Try not to give anyone any excuse to say that your ballot is invalid.
 * Do *not* take a photo of your ballot.
 Doing so may invalidate it.
   * However, you do have the right to talk about who you voted for.
 * If you're voting in person, try to do so during off-peak times.